MaximeMoussi/Schedule/README.md

 ```

 ## Making a standalone application
-In order to be used by all type of people, the repo can be make as a standalone application using the following command with pyInstaller :
+In order to be used by all type of people, the repo can be made into a standalone application using the following command with pyInstaller :
 ```
 python -m PyInstaller --noconfirm --onedir --windowed --name "Staff_Scheduler" --collect-all pulp --add-data "config.yaml;." --add-data "data;data" --add-data "outputs;outputs" --add-data "logs;logs" main.py